esbudylin/modest/README.md

 ### Metamethods

 -   Each object implements '\_\_tostring' metamethod.
-In Lua, this metamethod is automatically called when an object needs to be represented as a string, such as during string concatenation or when using the 'print' function.
-It uses Unicode symbols for accidentals.
+In Lua, this metamethod is automatically called when an object needs to be represented as a string, such as during calls to 'print' or 'tostring' functions.
+The implementation uses Unicode symbols for accidentals.

 ### Trivia